mpi-eva/voucher4guests/INSTALL.md

   apache2 php7.0 php7.0-cli php7.0-intl libapache2-mod-php7.0 mysql-server php7.0-mysql apache2-utils

-* run `install.sh` for copying project files to `/usr/local/voucher4guests` (default dir) and setup configuration
+* run `install.sh` for copying project files to `/usr/local/voucher4guests` (default dir) and set up configuration

 * if you have already an voucher4guests installation follow the steps in the `doc\UPDATE_DETAILS.md`.

-## setup firewall
+## set up firewall

 * edit `scripts/voucher.fw` and change the networkinterface identifier (eg.: eth0 or eth1 for interface to guest network/or interface to internet uplink network)